ejwillemse/BAN313Assignments/chapter1.md

 1. Calculate the proportion of pizzas that were upgraded and assign your answer to `pPizzaUpgrade`.
 2. Calculate the proportion of burgers that were upgraded and assign your answer to `pBurgerUpgrade`.
 3. Calculate the pooled proportion of pizzas and burger that were upgraded and assign your answer to `pPooled`.
-4. Calculate the Standard Error for hypothesis test and assign your answer to `SE`.
+4. Calculate the Standard Error for the hypothesis test and assign your answer to `SE`.
-5. Calculate the T-score for the hypothesis test and assign your answer to `Z-score` (not that this part will not be marked, only the next part).
+5. Calculate the T-score for the hypothesis test and assign your answer to `Z-score` (not that this part will not be checked).
 6. Calculate the p-value for the hypothesis test and assign your answer to `p_value`.
-7. Use the p-value and the alpha value of 0.01 to conclude if the null-hypothesis should be rejected and assign you answer, which should be either `TRUE` for reject H0 and `FALSE` for do not reject H0, to `rejectH0`.
+7. Use the p-value and the alpha value of 0.01 to conclude if the null-hypothesis should be rejected and assign you answer to `rejectH0`.
+The answer which should either be `TRUE` for reject H0 and `FALSE` for do not reject H0,

 *** =hint